Worcester Warriors

 Worcester Warriors is a professional rugby union club based in Worcester, England.
 The side most recently played in Premiership Rugby, the top division of English rugby union, before being suspended by the RFU in September 2022 due to financial insolvency.
-Following a period of administration, the club was reformed as a new entity and will play in Champ Rugby from the 2025–26 season.
+Following a period of administration, the club was reformed as a new entity and play in Champ Rugby from the 2025–26 season.

 Overview

 Using the colours gold and blue, they are based in Worcester, England.
 In 1975, the team moved to Sixways Stadium, located to the north of the city.

 Placed in the eighth tier of English rugby with the advent of the English rugby union league competition, the club were able to build a strong team due to extensive financial support from their backer and chairman Cecil Duckworth, being promoted repeatedly through the league system.
 Worcester were first promoted to the highest tier, the Premiership, in 2004, and returned there on two occasions following relegation to the RFU Championship.

-The Warriors have won one major trophy, the 2022 Premiership Cup, and won the second division three times in 2004, 2011, and 2015.
+The Warriors have won one major trophy, the 2022 Premiership Cup, and won the second division four times in 2004, 2011, 2015, and Champ Rugby in 2026.
 They also won four titles in lower divisions while working their way through the English league structure.

 In the 2021–22 Premiership Rugby season they finished 11th, entitling them to compete in the 2022–23 Premiership Rugby season and the 2022–23 European Rugby Challenge Cup.

 The club entered administration on 26 September 2022 as a result of a tax dispute with the UK Government's tax authority, HM Revenue and Customs.
 The club was suspended from completing fixtures by the Rugby Football Union.
 The contracts of all players and coaching staff were terminated on 5 October 2022 following the granting of a winding-up petition from HMRC in the High Court.
 Prior to administration, their most recent director of rugby was Steve Diamond, who was appointed in January 2022.

 The club owners at the time, James Sandford and Jim O'Toole, announced that the team might not play games again after the earlier administration.
 On 9 February 2023, it was announced that the club had been disbanded and that its administrators were trying unsuccessfully to make Stourbridge RFC play their games at Sixways Stadium in their place.

 In April 2025, it was announced that Worcester would play in the new tier 2 league for the 2025–26 season.
 The new league would consist of 14 teams, including all 12 existing Championship clubs, the promoted National League 1 club (subject to meeting the league's Minimum Operating Standards), and the returning Worcester Warriors.

 In May 2025, Matt Everard was appointed as Head Coach.

+During the 2025/2026 season, Worcester won 15 and lost 11 of their 26 regular season games but won out the playoffs, beating Bedford Blues away at Goldington Road to secure the Champ title on their first outing since reforming.